 Do high blood pressure and extra weight make prostate cancer deadly? – Reducing metabolic problems may increase a man’s chance of surviving prostate cancer.

-Having trouble sleeping?
-Sleeping pills might cause cancer. – Findings from a 2012 study suggest that people who take hypnotic sleep medications are more likely to get cancer or die than people who do not take these medications.
+Having Trouble Sleeping?
+Pills are not a Safe Solution – Findings from a 2012 study suggest that people who take hypnotic sleep medications are more likely to get cancer or die than people who do not take these medications.